ljacobsson/cfn-resource-actions/README.md

   * Invoke function
   * F12 / ctrl+click to handler code (NodeJS/Python/.NET Core only)
     * .NET Core if default folder based namespace structure is followed
+  * See XRay statistics of average duration, error rate and throttle rate
 * `AWS::DynamoDB::Table`
   * Query table from VS code and get the result in the output tab
 * `AWS::Events::Rule`